Can High Cholesterol Cause Headaches?

 The authors highlight that LDL occurs in two patterns.
 Type A pattern LDL consists of larger, more buoyant particles that are less likely to contribute to atherosclerosis.

-Type B pattern LDL is characterized by smaller, denser particles that are more prone to penetrating arterial walls and contributing to plaque buildup, thereby increasing the risk of cardiovascular disease.
+Type B pattern LDL is characterized by smaller, denser particles that are more likely to penetrate arterial walls and contribute to plaque buildup, thereby increasing the risk of cardiovascular disease.

 Interestingly, evidence published in the American Journal of Clinical Nutrition found that regular intake of saturated fats is associated with higher concentrations of type A LDL.